The Immigrants’ Story

 Although exact details may never be known, historian Silvio Bedini suggests that Scott abandoned his wife, Mary Scott, emigrated to America, then entered into a relationship with Elizabeth St. John, daughter of original Ridgefield proprietor Samuel St. John.
 Unexpectedly, Mary Scott “of Ireland, of the town and County of Londonderry” arrived and took her husband to court in a case citing Elizabeth as the “pretended wife of David Scott.”
 According to court records, Mary “obtained a judgment against her husband… and she took 3 acres and 72 rods by execution.”

 On the remaining six acres David Scott erected a simple dwelling which evolved over two and a half centuries into the “Scott House” of today.
 About twenty-five years later in February 1741 for the then princely sum of 500 English Pounds, Scott sold the “home lott” and another parcel to his son-in-law, the Frenchman Vivus Dauchy.

 Enslaved People in Ridgefield

-Town Land Records note “a certain negro woman named Dinah, and a negro boy, named Peter” were sold in 1740 by David Scott to Vivus Dauchy, and at Scott’s death probate court records reveal a “Negro Girl named Ann” valued at 37 1/2 Pounds in his personal estate.
+Town land records note “a certain Negro woman named Dinah, and a Negro boy, named Peter” were sold in 1740 by David Scott to Vivus Dauchy, and at Scott’s death probate court records reveal a “Negro girl named Ann” valued at 37 1/2 pounds in his personal estate.
 Scott’s inhumane behavior was not unusual for the time, since slavery was not abolished in Connecticut until 1848.
-Several prominent Ridgefield families of the period were slave owners, including Congregational Church Minister Jonathan Ingersoll.
-Inhuman as it seems, slave transactions such as Ingersoll’s 1777 freeing of twenty-year old “Cyphax” were considered property transfers and duly recorded in town land records.
-Whatever his personal shortcomings, David Scott was a hard working pioneer farmer who seven months before his death at age 81 purchased a new scythe from shopkeeper Samuel Smith and closed out his account with a 504 pound beef carcass in barter!
+Several prominent Ridgefield families of the period were slave owners, including Congregational Church Minister Jonathan Ingersoll, who in 1777 freed twenty-year old Cyphax.
+The freeing of slaves was considered a property transfer and duly recorded in town land records.